-Announcement of Vilkyskiu pienine AB Group concerning disclosure of compliance with the Governance Code of the companies whose securities were traded on a regulated market in 2015
+Announcement of Vilkyškių Pieninė AB concerning disclosure of compliance with the Governance Code of the companies whose securities were traded on a regulated market in 2015

-The public company Vilkyskiu Pienine following Article 21 paragraph 3 of the Law on Securities of the Republic of Lithuania and item 20.5 of the Trading Rules of the NASDAQ Vilnius Stock Exchange, discloses its compliance with the Governance Code, approved by the VSE for the companies listed on the regulated market, and its specific provisions.
+The public company Vilkyškių Pieninė, following Article 21 paragraph 3 of the Law on Securities of the Republic of Lithuania and item 20.5 of the Trading Rules of the NASDAQ Vilnius Stock Exchange, discloses its compliance with the Governance Code, approved by the VSE for the companies listed on the regulated market, and its specific provisions

-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLICABL E COMMENTARY Principle I: Basic Provisions 1 The overriding objective of a company should be to operate in common interests of all the shareholders by optimizing over time shareholder value.
+PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLICABLE COMMENTARY Principle I: Basic Provisions The overriding objective of a company should be to operate in common interests of all the shareholders by optimizing over time shareholder value.
 1.1.
 A company should adopt and make public the company's development strategy and objectives by clearly declaring how the company intends to meet the interests of its shareholders and optimize shareholder value.
 Yes The Company constantly presents information related with the development strategy and with the optimization of shareholder value via the information system of the Stock Exchange, on its website (www.vilkyskiu.lt/investuotojams/).
 1.2.
 All management bodies of a company should act in furtherance of the declared strategic objectives in view of the need to optimize shareholder value.
 Yes All management bodies of the company act in furtherance of the declared strategic objectives.
 1.3.
 A company's supervisory and management bodies should act in close co-operation in order to attain maximum benefit for the company and its shareholders.
-Yes The company has set up the Management Board (with the exception of AB Pieno logistika) which acts for the interests of the company's shareholders, is responsible for the strategic management of the company, supervises the activity of the chief executive officer of the company, organizes meetings of the Management Board and cooperates with the management bodies of the company.
-Nomination, remuneration and audit committees have been set up in the AB Vilkyskiu pienine.
+Yes The company has set up the Management Board which acts for the interests of the company's shareholders, is responsible for the strategic management of the company, supervises the activity of the chief executive officer of the company, organizes meetings of the Management Board and cooperates with the management bodies of the company.
+Nomination, remuneration and audit committees have been set up in the Company.
 1.4.
 A company's supervisory and management bodies should ensure that the rights and interests of persons other than the company's shareholders (e.g. employees, creditors, suppliers, clients, local community), participating in or connected with the company's operation, are duly respected.
 Yes The company acts in compliance with the provisions that are set in this clause.
-Principle II: The corporate governance framework The corporate governance framework should ensure the strategic guidance of the company, the effective oversight of the company's management bodies, an appropriate balance and distribution of functions between the company's bodies, protection of the shareholders' interests.
+D I H. TI Principle II: The corporate governance frame The corporate governance framework should ensure the strategic guidance of the company, the effective oversight of the company's management bodies, an appropriate balance and distribution of functions between the company's bodies, protection of the shareholders' interests.
 2.1.
 Besides obligatory bodies provided for in the Law on Companies of the Republic of Lithuania - a general shareholders' meeting and the chief executive officer, it is recommended that a company should set up both a collegial supervisory body and a collegial management body.
-The setting up of No The bodies of the company are a general shareholders' meeting, Management Board and chief executive officer.
-AB Pieno logistika's governing bodies are a General Meeting and the head of company.
-No Management Board is set up in thsi Company. collegial bodies for supervision and management facilitates clear separation of management and supervisory functions in the company, accountability and control on the part of the chief executive officer, which, in its turn, facilitate a more efficient and transparent management process.
+The setting up of collegial bodies for supervision and management facilitates clear separation of management and supervisory functions in the company, accountability and control on the part of the chief executive officer, which, in its turn, facilitate a more efficient and transparent management process.
+No The bodies of the company are a general shareholders' meeting, Management Board and chief executive officer (Director General).
 The company does not set up a supervisory board as a collegial management body.
-The Management Board is responsible for the supervision of company's activity and management (except for AB Pieno logistika).
+The Management Board is responsible for the supervision of company's activity and management.